CristianBuca/MS4_MotoStyle/README.md

 * 9 - As a new user, I want to select the different quantities and sizes for a product.
 * 10 - As a new user, I want to be able to add products to my shopping cart.
 * 11 - As a new user, I want to be able to add products to a list of interests(wishlist).
-* 22 - As a regular user, I want to review, rate and read other user's reviews for the products on the site.
+* 21 - As a returning user, I want to review, rate and read other user's reviews for the products on the site.

 <details>
   <summary> (Expand) Products Feature on mobile, tablet and desktop view.</summary>